-We asked firefighters what issue they faced the most, or even if they had an idea what to use a logistics drone for.
+We asked firefighters what issue they faced the most, or even if they had an idea of what to use a logistics drone for.
 Their response was almost unanimous: “move our hose packs.”
-Transporting these 20-40lb rolls of hose frees the firefighters of carrying the weight, but more importantly, frees them of having to repeatedly trek the rough terrain to the fire truck and back.
+Transporting these 20-40lb rolls of hose frees the firefighters of carrying the weight, but more importantly, frees them from having to repeatedly trek the rough terrain to the fire truck and back.
 It saves time and gives them more energy.
 It lets them do what they signed up for, which is to fight fires.

 You’re selling a solution.

 That statement implies so much: that you have something worth buying and that you’re solving a problem for the customer.